open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

-easyRTC Framework Tutorial
+EasyRTC Framework Tutorial
 =======================

 Overview
 ---------

-easyRTC is a framework built on top of WebRTC an emerging W3C/IETF standard for real time communication of audio, video, and data directly between web browsers.
+EasyRTC is a framework built on top of WebRTC an emerging W3C/IETF standard for real time communication of audio, video, and data directly between web browsers.
 WebRTC supports the transfer of audio, video and data on a peer-to-peer basis putting very little load on supporting servers.

-The easyRTC framework consists of a client or browser-side Javascript library and a backend Javascript server built on top of a node.js.
+The EasyRTC framework consists of a client or browser-side Javascript library and a backend Javascript server built on top of a node.js.
 Because the WebRTC libraries will be built into each browser there is no need for a browser plug-in.

 Google's Chrome browser version 23 or higher has the broadest support for the WebRTC API and other browsers are making great strides in incorporating WebRTC, including: Mozilla's Firefox, Opera, and Ericsson's Bowser.

-This document is a tutorial for writing applications with the easyRTC framework.
+This document is a tutorial for writing applications with the EasyRTC framework.

 WebRTC has the potential once it is fully standardized to support audio and video chats and conferencing, multiplayer games and many other audio, video and data-based applications.

 As is often the case with software, with power comes complexity.
 WebRTC has a learning curve that is likely to hamper it's use by web developers.
-To hide that complexity, Priologic has built the easyRTC framework.
+To hide that complexity, Priologic has built the EasyRTC framework.

 A WebRTC application usually needs to do most of the following steps.

 + Get access to the local camera and microphone in the form of a "media stream".
-+ Establish a connection to an easyRTC server.
++ Establish a connection to an EasyRTC server.
 + Initiate a call to a person on another browser.
 + Connect media streams to video tags.

-Using the easyRTC framework, several of these steps can be collapsed into a single call, vastly simplifying the developers job, particularly if the web developer is trying to support multiple platforms.
+Using the EasyRTC framework, several of these steps can be collapsed into a single call, vastly simplifying the developers job, particularly if the web developer is trying to support multiple platforms.